-Housing is available for ELS and undergraduate students with the exception of married students.
-Undergraduate housing is limited, so make your reservation early.
-There is no on campus housing for graduate students.
+Housing is available for ELS, undergraduate and graduate students with the exception of married students.
+On campus housing is limited, so make your reservation early.

 You may wish to live on-campus in one of our residence halls, apartments, or townhouses or search for off-campus housing on your own.
 Whether you decide to live at SNHU or explore other housing options, the following information should help you get started on your search.

 Southern New Hampshire University Residence Halls; Southern New Hampshire University is proud of its Residence Halls and encourages you to consider them when making your housing decision.

 Some of the benefits of living on-campus are:

 If you're interested in finding out more about the Residence Halls or how to sign-up for a room, please contact the Office of Residence Life by phone 603.645.9758 or email firstname.lastname@example.org.
 They'll be happy to discuss your options with you!
 To guarantee campus housing, return your housing contract and deposit by the recommended date.
 Temporary housing is not available on campus.